stonstad/RGB.NET-Unity/README.md

 # RGB.NET-Unity

-This is a fork of [RGB.NET](https://github.com/DarthAffe/RGB.NET), an outstanding .NET library created by [DarthAffe](https://github.com/DarthAffe) for controlling RGB-devices.
+This is a Unity-compatible fork of [RGB.NET](https://github.com/DarthAffe/RGB.NET), an outstanding .NET library created by [DarthAffe](https://github.com/DarthAffe) for controlling RGB-devices.

 > **IMPORTANT NOTE**
 This fork is an **interim** solution until Unity releases support for CoreCLR and .NET 8 within their engine.
 You should use the original project's libraries in Unity 7.0.